 When we reached the second level, the realization of my previous thought became clearer.
 By struggling with others and reaching our common goal together, we were able to move to a common ground.
 This plateau level seemed more humorous.
 We were able to laugh at each other and our situations.
 And we were not taking these tasks as seriously.

-While we were drying off, I looked down the falls again.
+While we were drying off at the top, I looked down the falls again.
 It looked so tame and inviting.
-I thought, how my perceptive changed from the top looking down than the perceptive from the bottom looking up.
+I thought about how my perception changed from the top looking down to the perception from the bottom looking up.

-This whole experienced symbolized what life should be.
-Each stage of life is a stepping stone to the next level.
+This whole experience symbolized what life should be.
+Each stage of life is a stepping stone to the next.
 We will never know what the next level will reveal to us.
-Also, this experience gave me a new meaning for the phrase, “Going against the current.”
-We all go against the current in life but somehow we reach our goal sooner or later, it’s just a matter of how much help we may ask for and how much we are willing to work to get past your fears and judgment.
+It also gave me a new meaning for the phrase "Going against the current."
+We all go against the current in life, but somehow, we reach our goal sooner or later; it's just a matter of how much help we may ask for and how much we are willing to work to get past our fears and judgment.

 Re-visiting this experience after so many years has shown me that if we stop and really observe what we are doing in our lives, we can change anything.
 I hope this inspired you to take a look at your life and see what is stopping you from being the best you.

 Did you have an experience that stopped you from reaching your goal?
 Please leave a comment below.
 I would love to hear about it.